-> Handlooms of Jogipet and GI Index Dubbaka sarees (with gollabama motifs) are unique and has a huge demand of Medak District.
-However the women stick to old designs and traditional methods
+> Handlooms of Jogipet and GI Index Dubbaka sarees (with gollabama motifs) are unique and have a huge demand in the Medak District.
+However, the women stick to old designs and traditional methods

 > Due to inadequate exposure, product diversification is minimal.